aenthill/aenthill.github.io/docs/03-how-does-it-work.md

 * Set <code>PHEROMONE_FROM</code> with your *aent* image name
 * Set <code>PHEROMONE_WHOAMI</code> with the recipient image name

 Too much complicated?
-Don't worry, we provide [Hermes](https://github.com/aenthill/hermes), a tool for sending events inside a Docker container.
+Don't worry, we provide [Hermes](https://github.com/aenthill/hermes) to help you!